 That’s where we come in.
 As a marketing and distribution company of locally grown products, we bridge the divide to meet the local demand for fresh items.

 At Suncoast Food Alliance, we believe that farmers should have a say!
 Farmers who choose to become involved set the price of their efforts.
-Let's meet some of our farmers.

 Their organic produce is grown in loving memory of Allison Hall Nelson "Aloe.”
 A portion of produce is donated to children battling cancer through the Center for Building Hope in Lakewood Ranch, Florida.